 Injections are usually given in the upper thigh, upper arm, abdomen or buttocks.
 After proper training, patients or their caregivers may inject Ilaris themselves if the doctor deems it appropriate (for gouty arthritis the medicine should always be given by a healthcare professional).
 For information on doses and dose adjustments, see the summary of product characteristics (also part of the EPAR).

 Ilaris can only be obtained with a prescription.

 How does Ilaris work?

-The active substance in Ilaris, canakinumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to a specific structure (called an antigen) that is found on certain cells in the body.
-Canakinumab has been designed to attach to a messenger molecule or ‘cytokine’ in the body called interleukin‑1 beta.
-This messenger is involved in causing inflammation and is found in high levels in patients with CAPS, Still’s disease and gouty arthritis.
+The active substance in Ilaris, canakinumab, is a monoclonal antibody, a type of protein that has been designed to recognise and attach to a messenger molecule or ‘cytokine’ in the body called interleukin‑1 beta.
+This messenger is involved in causing inflammation and is found in high levels in patients with periodic fever syndromes, Still’s disease and gouty arthritis.
 By attaching to interleukin‑1 beta, canakinumab blocks its activity, helping to reduce inflammation thereby relieving the symptoms of the diseases.

 What benefits of Ilaris have been shown in studies?